annarogala/ai-projects/README.md

 # AI projects

-Please select branch to display a project.
+Please select directory to display a project.